 What Is GPU Computing?

-Over the last several years, GPUs have become a critical part of high-performance computing environments.
+Over the last several years, GPU computing has become more popular in high-performance computing environments.
 According to Intersect 360, a market research firm that follows the HPC market, 34 of the 50 most popular HPC application packages offer GPU support, including all of the top 15 HPC apps.

 In this article, we’ll look at what is GPU computing, how does a GPU work in an HPC environment, and how TotalView debugger helps developers stay on top of all the challenges found in these complex applications.